Near-Term Fermionic Simulation with Subspace Noise Tailored Quantum Error Mitigation: Methods

 In all simulations, we consider a local Pauli error noise model.
 The infidelity of a single layer $k$, associated with the unitary $\mathsf{U}_k^\mathrm{C}$, is given by $\varepsilon_k = 1 - \mathcal{F}_\mathrm{TQG}^{N_\mathrm{TQG}^{(k)}}$.
 Here, $\mathcal{F}_\mathrm{TQG}$ is the two-qubit gate (entanglement) fidelity and $N_\mathrm{TQG}^{(k)}$ is the number of two-qubit gates resulting from the decomposition of the unitary $\mathsf{U}_k^\mathrm{C}$ into the native gate set, consisting of CZ and arbitrary single-qubit rotations.
 The CSP is then varied by varying $\mathcal{F}_\mathrm{TQG}$.
 Since it is possible to measure the average gate fidelity in experiment via Randomized Benchmarking protocols \cite{Knill_2008}, we convert the entanglement fidelity to the average gate fidelity according to the formula presented in Ref.~\cite{Nielsen_2002} and present the results in terms of the latter.

 The applied noise is local in the sense that it only acts on pairs of qubits between which a TQG is applied, and the probability $p_i^{(k)}$ of experiencing a two-qubit Pauli error compared to the probability of a single-qubit Pauli error is $0.8$.
 Notably, the same Pauli noise is also applied to the TQGs required to implement the parity checks.
-As for measurement errors, their impact on the parity checks is studied in the SI, section ``Effect of Ancilla Measurement Errors''.
+As for measurement errors, their impact on the parity checks is studied in Supplementary Note 4.

 As mentioned in the main text, we assume a native connectivity to the encoding, i.e. a connectivity specified by the logical operators illustrated in Fig.~\ref{fig:7} with an additional ancilla qubit used for a parity check in the center of each grey plaquette forming a stabilizer symmetry, which is connected to all the qubits on the edge of the plaquette.
 The maximal needed connectivity for each encoding is listed in Table~\ref{tab:encodings}.